Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 (This exhibit toured North Carolina from February 2014 to August 2015.
 It visited Raleigh, New Bern, and Charlotte, before it was decomissioned.)

-Cedars in the Pines: The Lebanese in North Carolina follows the experiences of Lebanese immigrants from two waves of immigration.
+Cedars in the Pines: The Lebanese in North Carolina follows the experiences of Lebanese immigrants from two waves of migration.
 The first wave arrived between the 1880s and the 1920s when economic decline, famine and war encouraged the Lebanese to leave for the Americas and Africa.
 Some found their way to North Carolina.
-Another wave of Lebanese immigrants began to arrive in 1975, when the civil war broke out in Lebanon.
+Another wave of Lebanese immigrants began arriving in 1975, when civil war broke out in Lebanon.
 The internal conflict and continuing regional tensions have led more Lebanese to emigrate.

-The exhibit features personal stories, family photographs, home movies, letters, artifacts, video and audio recordings that bring to life the story of Lebanese immigration in North Carolina.
-Computer games, Arabic music, a dance floor to learn steps of thedabke, and other interactive components further immerse museum visitors in the Lebanese immigration experience.
+The exhibit features personal stories, family photographs, home movies, letters, artifacts, and video and audio recordings that bring to life the story of Lebanese immigration in North Carolina.
+Computer games, Arabic music, a dance floor to learn steps of the dabke, and other interactive components further immerse museum visitors in the Lebanese immigration experience.